 5 steps to reflect upon your year

-I have chosen 5 steps from the book to help you reflect on 2018.
+I have chosen 5 steps from the book to help you reflect on this year.
 Why is it important to reflect?
 Because the knowledge we gain enables us to take a lead in our own lives.
 We can be astonished by our own achievements and see how we’ve grown.
 So find somewhere quiet, grab a pen and paper and let’s get started.
 We have covered the questions of how you’ve made a difference and your accomplishments in other posts.

 - What did I learn?
 In reviewing what you’re proud of, what lessons do you see?
 What worked and why?
 What didn’t work and why?
 What’s the lesson and have you learnt it yet?
 Be kind to yourself, if you think you have learned a lesson – you have.

 - How do I limit myself?
 We all limit ourselves.
 In order to grow, we need to understand how we limit ourselves and take responsibility for it.
 This is going to be easy if you are self-critical!
 It’s time to list all the things you do e.g procrastinate, can’t say no, don’t stand up for myself…Now ask yourself, are you willing to stop those things?
 Finally, remember that what you focus on is what you get so… focus on what you want.

 - What are my personal values?
 When we understand our values we understand what motivates us.
 I am not talking about material things or goals like ‘I want to be fitter’ – they are driven by feelings of power or of taking care of ourselves.
 Think about what gets you out of bed in the morning, what drives you to do the things you want to do.

 - What roles do I play in my life?
 This question helps you get a grasp of all the roles and responsibilities you take across your life as a whole.
 It can help you find direction, (re)define who you are as a person, connects the roles and allows you to create balance.
 Once you understand what roles you play and how you’re accountable you can review them and your intentions for each.